streamdata-gallery-organizations/aws-route-53/_listings/aws-route-53/20130401testdnsanswerampedns0clientsubnetipedns0clientsubnetipampedns0clientsubnetmaskedns0clientsubnetmaskhostedzoneidhostedzoneidamprecordnamerecordnameamprecordtyperecordtypeampresolveripresolverip-get-openapi.md

       parameters:
       - in: path
         name: hostedzoneid
-        description: "For the first request to ListTrafficPolicyInstances, omit this\t\t\tvalue"
+        description: For the first request to ListTrafficPolicyInstances, omit thisvalue
         type: string
       responses:
         200: